sacgov/knowledge-site/content/People/Interacting-with-Kids.md

 Always offer food to a tired kid.
 They might be accustomed to only ask their parents for food.

 Gift happiness in the form of chocolates.
 But do not gift a large enough chocolate that might make the kid unhealthy.
 Be mindful of their parents' choices.

+## Endless Why's

+When a child asks an endless string of “Why?” questions, the smartest reply is “I don’t know, what do you think?